FIVES / KINDERGARTEN / FIRST GRADE

 Outside

 We generally play outside twice a day, making our way to all the playgrounds throughout the week.
 We have free play time as well as opportunities to play Elmwood games.
 Games are fun and social, build athletic skill, and develop group cohesion.
-If the weather keeps us inside we play active games inside or have more Choice Time.

 Read Aloud